-1. Contract Reference C297744 / FS900542
+1. Contract Reference C324487

 2. Buyer Food Standards Agency, Foss House, Peasholme Green, York, YO1 7PR.
 In entering into this Contract, the Buyer is acting as part of the Crown and the Supplier shall be treated as contracting with the Crown as a whole.

 3. Supplier CADA Cons sulting Limited

-Mynshull H ouse, 78 Churchgate
+Mynshull Ho ouse, 78 Churchgate

 Stockport

 England

 SK11YJ

-4. The Contract This Contra ct between the Buyer and the Supplier is for the supply of Deliverables.
+4. The Contract This Contra act between the Buyer and the Supplier is for the supply of Deliverables.

 er shall supply the Deliverables described below on the terms set out in Form and the attached contract conditions (" Conditions ") and Annexes.

-Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in the Conditions.
+context otherwise requires, capitalised expressions used in this Order the same meanings as in the Conditions.

-5. Deliverables Goods • None
+5. Deliverables Goods None

 Services Description: as set out

 • in [Annex 2 - Specification] /

-in the Supplier's tender as set out in [Annex 4 - Supplier Tender]]
+in the Supplier's tender as set out in [Annex 4 - Supplier Tender]

 The Services are:

-To be performed at the Supplier's premises
+To be performed at the Suppliers premises.

 6. Specification The specification of the Deliverables is as set out in [Annex 2 - Specification]

-7. Start Date 28/10/2024
+7. Start Date 20/12/2024

-8. Expiry Date 30/04/2025
+8. Expiry Date 31/03/2025

-9. Extension Period Or insert The Buyer may extend the Contract for a period of up to [3 Months] by giving not less than [10 Working Days'] notice in writing to the Supplier prior to the Expiry Date.
-The Conditions of the Contract shall apply throughout any such extended period.
+9. Extension Period The Buyer may extend the Contract for a period of up to [3 Months] by giving not less than [10 Working Days'] notice in writing to the Supplier prior to the Expiry Date.
+The Conditions of the Contract shall apply throughout any such extended period.]

+10. Buyer Cause N/A